berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj08.md

 - Resources: code from other courses on parallel programming
 - Solutions: sample solutions for the guided portions of the class
 - Autograder: includes Gradescope integration (JSON file results) for convenient porting
-- Grading: Quantitative breakdown of grading for the optimized section
+- Grading: quantitative breakdown of grading for the optimized section

 ## Requirements
 **Technical requirements**